|

 9. The Superintendent will dispose of all floral designs at his discretion.
 Funeral

-guilty of a serious offense, punishable by fine, imprisonment or both.
-The law is strict
+is guilty of a serious offense, punishable by fine, imprisonment or both.
+The law is

 11. Potted plants and